The Reality of "Clean" Beauty for Kids: Deciphering the Labels

 Sign Up Free

-Common questions about toxicology: skincare answered by our research team.
+Common questions about toxicology: skincare, answered by our research team.

 QAre "natural" products always safe?

-No. Poison ivy is natural.
+Natural products are not always safe: poison ivy is natural.
 Many natural essential oils are severe allergens that destroy an infant's delicate skin barrier.

 R